 This is no secret, we would like to be as transparent as possible and allow everyone to access MEWS if they’d like to.

 Transparency is something very important for me.
-The first day I started working at MEWS I sat in on a meeting which had about 35 new starters and the finance team presented the entire revenue and expenses of the company.
+The first day I started working at MEWS I sat in on a meeting that had about 35 new starters and the finance team presented the entire revenue and expenses of the company.
 You don’t get this with other companies, they usually like to keep that info to themselves.

-This kind of transparency translates to everyone and everything else, we are comfortable saying: we don’t necessarily do guest messaging or upselling the best way, but we have many partners who have the technology and expertise for that.
+This kind of transparency translates to everyone and everything else, we are comfortable saying: that we don’t necessarily do guest messaging or upselling the best way, but we have many partners who have the technology and expertise for that.
 And we would like to empower those partners.

 The main thing is innovation and technology.
-Even in sales and marketing pitches we prefer to talk about the vision, the future and how we are simplifying hoteliers’ lives and enable them to deliver a much better guest experience.
+Even in sales and marketing pitches we prefer to talk about the vision, the future and how we are simplifying hoteliers’ lives and enabling them to deliver a much better guest experience.
 Of course this is part of GuestJoy’s core initiative as well.

 Our central message is that we are always going to be the most innovative product in the industry, and we are changing the industry, just like how online-check in and upselling changed the airline industry.